What is the TMUA Test?

 Conclusion

 The TMUA exam is a highly crucial part of your Cambridge application.
-Admissions tutors would be using it to determine if you have the necessary problem-solving and critical thinking skills to do well in your chosen subject at a University level.
+CTMUA tutors would be using it to determine if you have the necessary problem-solving and critical thinking skills to do well in your chosen subject at a University level.

 The TMUA may seem challenging and daunting at first, but with preparation, you would be able to rise to the challenge!
 You can check out our TMUA past papers and our other TMUA guide articles as well as our TMUA top tips (such as our Top 10 tips for preparing for the TMUA) to learn more.
 Oxbridge Mind also offers 1-1 TMUA tutoring, and our expert TMUA tutors can guide you to TMUA success.